 - Free classes and individual study programs in basic math, reading, and writing.

 - Preparation for the GED exams in math, language arts, science, and social studies.

 - GED testing in our Pearson-Vue test center.

-- Preparation for the college ACCUPLACER exam.
+- Preparation for the college ACCUPLACER (English) or ALEKS (math) exams.

 - English language classes for speakers of other languages (including reading, writing, and conversation).

 There is no charge for these classes and adults may enroll at any time between August and April.